American Education Society: History

 From the start of their operations, the Directors felt it was their duty in selecting candidates for the patronage of the Society, to give the preference to those who desired obtaining a thorough preparation for the ministry.
 They were convinced that the circumstances of the times demanded that those who were invested with the ministry should have every advantage which a course of liberal education could give them.

-Scholarships were founded by individuals, and by societies.
+Scholarships were funded by individuals, and by societies.
 Sometimes it was done by a single donation, and sometimes by a subscription for a term of years.
 In occasional instances, donors reserved the privilege of selecting the beneficiary to be placed upon their foundation, the person so patronized conforming in all respects to the rules and regulations of the Society; but in general the selection was left with the Directors.

 The Presbyterian Education Society was founded in 1819, became a branch of the AES in 1827, and operated as such until the break in the Presbyterian Church.
 The Society for the Promotion of Collegiate and Theological Education in the West was organized in 1844, and operated as a separate society till 1874, at which time it joined with the AES.
 In 1874, the AES, which had worked mainly by grants to students, was combined with the Society for the Promotion of Collegiate and theological Education in the West, which had operated by making grants to colleges.

 In 1874, the AES and the Society for the Promotion of Collegiate and Theological Education merged as the "American College and Education Society".
 In 1894, it was renamed "Congregational Education Society".

 Branches

-For the sake of greater facility, as well as safety, in managing the concerns of the Institution, Branch Societies were formed in different states and sections of the country.
-Each Branch had, by the Constitution, a Board of Directors, whose business it was to superintend that part of the general interest which was entrusted to its care by the Parent Society.
-It had a special treasury; examined and received, in concert with the Parent Society, beneficiaries; and appropriated the funds in its treasury to their support.
-If there was a deficiency of resources, application was made to the General Treasury; or, if there was a surplus, it was remitted to the General Treasury.
-Thus, every Branch cooperated with the General Society, and acted in subserviency to the same object.
-The influence of the General Society became co-extensive with that of its Branches.
-Its funds included all which flowed directly into its own treasury; and all which passed into the subordinate treasuries; while the number of its beneficiaries included all those who were placed under the special care of the different Branch Societies, as well as those who were under its own immediate supervision.
+For the sake of greater facility, as well as safety, in managing the concerns of the institution, branch societies were formed in different states and sections of the country.
+Each branch had, by the constitution, a board of directors, whose business it was to superintend that part of the general interest which was entrusted to its care by the parent society.
+It had a special treasury; examined and received, in concert with the parent society, beneficiaries; and appropriated the funds in its treasury to their support.
+If there was a deficiency of resources, application was made to the general treasury; or, if there was a surplus, it was remitted to the general treasury.
+Thus, every branch cooperated with the general society, and acted in subserviency to the same object.
+The influence of the general society became co-extensive with that of its branches.
+Its funds included all which flowed directly into its own treasury; and all which passed into the subordinate treasuries; while the number of its beneficiaries included all those who were placed under the special care of the different branch societies, as well as those who were under its own immediate supervision.

 Legacy

-The Society's papers are held at the Congregational Library & Archives, Boston.
+The society's papers are held at the Congregational Library & Archives, Boston.